 Using content to promote your eCommerce or affiliate marketing efforts is a way to seriously amp up your marketing mojo.
 Content marketing is extremely powerful because it gives you the ability to explain how a product or service is used, and why it provides value to your customer.
 Content marketing also allows you to tell a story, and most people love an interesting and engaging story.
-But, the success or failure ofkeep calm and cross-link on content marketing depends on how you integrate your products and services into the content.
+But, the success or failure of content marketing depends on how you integrate your products and services into the content.
 There’s a fine line between being overly self-promotional, and providing awesome content that your readers will enjoy reading and come back in the future to consume.

 Here are my three top tips for creating genuine content for highly effective content marketing.